huijjj/Architecture/README.md

 # Architecture
 POSTECH CSED311 Computer Architecture lab verilog files

+refer to TSC_manual.pdf for instruction formats and implementation details

 **USE WITH CAUTION, COPYING CODES FROM THIS REPOSITORY MIGHT CAUSE F IN YOUR GRADE**

 # Contents